DentyTxR/CuffUtils/README.md

 ### Current Features
  - Disallow damage to detain players
  - Blacklist certain RoleTypes from damaging detain players
+ - Remove cuffs when the detained player moves too far from the detainer (The best way to describe how `remove_cuffs_distance` is measured is by feet I would say?
+I would test it before using it on your main server)

 ### Default Config
 ```yml
 # Whether or not the plugin is enabled.
 is_enabled: true